How can I look good to my boss?

 "Managing Up” here would mostly allow you the space you need in order to promote your ideas and vision as you'll be able to speak in their language."

-3. Additional tips for managing up at work
+3. Additional tips for managing up at work + examples of managing up

 The tips above aren't the only thing you can do to better manage up with your boss.